 |Guernsey, Channel Islands, 1940: German troops marching along North Esplanade, St Peter Port.|

 The occupation was in fact harsher than was once suggested, and there is evidence of collaboration by the islands’ authorities in round-up and deportation of Jews.
 The whole situation is murky and there were probably many countervailing influences going on throughout the occupation.

 |German soldiers erecting a sign in English and German forbidding access to an airfield in the Channel Islands, March 1942 (b/w photo).
 The Germans used the local airfields during the Battle of Britain.|

 Books and studies have been written about the German occupation of the Channel Islands (Jersey, Guernsey, Alderney, Sark and Herm), and they all reach different conclusions: either the Germans were terrible and worked the islanders to death and deported people left and right, or the Germans and the islanders got along in very cozy fashion and there even was collaboration at times.

 |ME 109 Re-fuels in the Channel Islands, 1940|

 With the research inconclusive, there is no "right" answer.
 There were about 2,000 or so deportations to Germany, and deportations were a fact of life throughout Occupied Europe.
-Anywhere the Nazis were in charge, there were deportations.
+Anywhere the Germans were in charge, there were deportations.
 Some islanders indeed were used to build fortifications, just like everywhere else on both sides, and it no doubt was not enjoyable work.